misomip/misomip.github.io/misomip2_dir/misomip2_MIPkit-Perturbations_README.md

 <br>

-### Perturbed ice shelves geometry (Ocean-A2f, Ocean-W2f)
+### Perturbed ice shelves geometry (OceanA-Fgeom, OceanW-Fgeom)

 ```
 MISOMIP2_Ocean-x2f.nc
 ```

-The future ice draft in A2f is based on a 200-year simulation of the coupled ice-ocean model Úa-MITgcm, starting from a present-day ice-sheet geometry and forced by constant, shallow thermocline conditions on the Amundsen continental shelf [(DeRydt and Naughten 2023)](https://doi.org/10.5194/egusphere-2023-1587).
-For the W2f experiment, the future ice draft is based on an unpublished 300-year simulation of the coupled ice-ocean model Úa-MITgcm.
+The future ice draft in OceanA-Fgeom is based on a 200-year simulation of the coupled ice-ocean model Úa-MITgcm, starting from a present-day ice-sheet geometry and forced by constant, shallow thermocline conditions on the Amundsen continental shelf [(DeRydt and Naughten 2023)](https://doi.org/10.5194/egusphere-2023-1587).
+For the OceanW-Fgeom experiment, the future ice draft is based on an unpublished 300-year simulation of the coupled ice-ocean model Úa-MITgcm.
 The model configuration is identical to the abrupt-4xCO2 experiment described in [Naughten et al. (2021)](https://doi.org/10.1038/s41467-021-22259-0), but extended from 150 to 300 years based on a new timeseries of atmospheric and ocean boundary conditions from the UKESM-1-0-LL CMIP6 ensemble.
-The bathymetry for the A2f and W2f experiments is identical to the A2p and W2p experiments, i.e. BedMachine-Antarctica-v3 [(Morlighem 2022)](https://doi.org/10.5067/FPSU0V1MWUB6).
+The bathymetry for the Ocean\*-Fgeom experiments is identical to the Ocean\*-Pgeom experiments, i.e. BedMachine-Antarctica-v3 [(Morlighem 2022)](https://doi.org/10.5067/FPSU0V1MWUB6).

-The provided dataset is formatted exactly as [BedMachine-Antarctica-v3](https://doi.org/10.5067/FPSU0V1MWUB6)  which is used for both the Ocean-A2p and Ocean-W2p experiments.
+The provided dataset is formatted exactly as [BedMachine-Antarctica-v3](https://doi.org/10.5067/FPSU0V1MWUB6)  which is used for both the OceanA-Pgeom and OceanW-Pgeom experiments.

 NSIDC provides matlab and python scripts to interpolate these data onto longitude-latitude grids: [https://github.com/nsidc/nsidc0756-scripts](https://github.com/nsidc/nsidc0756-scripts)